attilammagyar/js80p/README.md

-   accept [envelope generators](#usage-envelopes) (including the settings of the envelope generators themselves), as well as the settings of [low-frequency oscillators](#usage-lfos) which have an amplitude envelope assigned to them, will not be affected by controller events that come from any other member channel than their respective one.
+   accept [envelope generators](#usage-envelopes) (including the settings of the envelope generators themselves), as well as the settings of [low-frequency oscillators](#usage-lfos) which have an amplitude envelope assigned to them, will not be affected by [controller](#usage-controllers) events that originate from any other member channel than their respective one.
 (Only their own member channel and the manager channel will affect them.)

  * **Up 15** - **Up 1**: same as above, but the manager channel is the 16th
    one, and the member channels are allocated from the upper region.

+**Notes**:

+ * It is not recommended to send `Note On` MIDI messages to JS80P over the MPE management channel, because JS80P copies control messages from the member channels to the manager channel as well (without affecting the other member channels) in order to keep the associated [controllers](#usage-controllers) usable for paraphonic and global parameters as well.
+(Though this may violate MPE specifications, in practice, it makes it easier to utilize JS80P's capabilities.)

+ * MPE Configuration Messages (MCM) are ignored, JS80P's MPE settings can only be changed via the user interface.

 <a href="#toc">Table of Contents</a>